DIY Modern Turned Leg Dining Table

 Plus, I’ve been itching to try my hand at woodworking for a while now, and the Spring 2022 One Room Challenge seemed like a perfect time to challenge myself.

-When I found these turned legs for sale, I knew it was a done deal… I was going to build a dupe*!
+When I found these chunky turned legs for sale, I knew it was a done deal… I was going to build a dupe!*

 *Let me preface this by saying I have some qualms about dupes.
-If it’s from a massive ecommerce giant that grossly overcharges for low-quality furniture, own it!
+If it’s from a massive e-commerce giant that grossly overcharges for low-quality furniture, own it!
 However, in my case, I built a dupe of a very high-quality piece of furniture created by a reputable business employing hundreds of craftsmen, James+James.

 That being said, I’m pretty dang proud of what I made, and for my purposes, taste, and budget, it’s exactly what I needed.
 And it all started with good ol’ inexpensive #2 pine.

-As any woodworker will tell you, the quality of your boards makes all the difference!
-When you go shopping, check for straightness and flatness and avoid boards with deep knots or holes.
 If you buy from a big box store like I did, your boards will come with beveled edges, so you’ll need to shave them off or you’ll end up with divots between every board when you laminate the tabletop.

 This provides a nice crisp edge to laminate boards together flush.